 - Be sure to select the correct size and chewing strength for your puppy

-The best raw dog bones are usually soft and hollow and contain cartilage or other connective tissue according to veterinarians, with poultry bones such as raw chicken bones being preferable.
-Make sure that you supervise your dog when they are eating any bones, and that you swap out any cooked chicken bones for the better and safer option of raw chicken bones.
+Never give your dog cooked bones.
+Rather, provide your furry friend with raw bones.
+The best raw dog bones are usually soft and hollow and contain cartilage or other connective tissue according to veterinarians.
+Poultry bones, such as raw chicken bones, are preferable.
+Additionally, make sure that you supervise your dog while she enjoys her raw bone treat.

 Ready to discover the top 10 cutest dog breeds in the entire world?